decodedsports/DecodedSports.com/dorm/README.md

 - DORM requires mildly mediocre SQL knowledge

+- DORM does not do fancy column/name type checking for you

-- Dorm does not have fancy built in aggregating functions like AVG, SUM, COUNT to do the work for you.
-So you simply just tell it exactly what you want when defining your `SELECT` args, e.g. `dorm.select('team', 'AVG(score)')`
+- DORM does not have fancy built in aggregating functions like AVG, SUM, COUNT to do the work for you.
+Instead, you simply just tell it exactly what you want when defining your `SELECT` args, e.g. `dorm.select('team', 'AVG(score)')`

-- DORM is intended for simple SQL use cases that follow the basic [SQLite clause structure](https://www.sqlite.org/lang_select.html). i.e. `SELECT - FROM - WHERE - GROUP BY - ORDER BY - LIMIT`
+- DORM is intended for simple SQL use cases that follow basic [SQLite clause structure](https://www.sqlite.org/lang_select.html). i.e. `SELECT - FROM - WHERE - GROUP BY - ORDER BY - LIMIT`

-# Why DecodedSports.com loves DORM
+# Why DecodedSports loves DORM

 - Sports data is messy and changes a lot as we iterate on how metrics are defined, create derivative metrics, or ingest new data sources.

 - Sports data has LOTS of columns, could be hundreds for a single MLB game - we don't want to manually write mappings for all of these

-- We often operate on data in bulk, meaning we don't care about the hundreds of MLB metrics individually, we just want to grab a giant batch of them, run some stats, and dump them to a user interface for exploring - we're happy with the default database types for that and don't need to configure each individually.
+- We often operate on data in bulk, meaning we don't care about the hundreds of MLB metrics individually, we just want to grab a giant batch of them, run some stats, and dump them to a user interface for exploring - we're happy with the default database types for that and don't need (or want) to configure each individually.

 # Compatibility